swarmpit/swarmpit/doc/configuration.md

 Default is `5000`.

 ## `SWARMPIT_AGENT_URL`
-Set static address of agent.
-If not address is calculate dynamically.
-For testing purpose only!!!
+Set address of agent.
+If nil value is calculated dynamically.
+For dev purpose only!!!
 Default is `nil`.

 ## `SWARMPIT_WORK_DIR`